cran-task-views/Omics/Omics.md

     performs integration from different angles including: integration with molecular networks, enrichments using ontologies, etc.\
-    More specifically, `r pkg("intePareto")` proposes an approach to integrate RNA-seq and ChIP-seq data and `r pkg("iBATCGH")` integrates transcriptomic and CGH data with a Bayesian approach.
+    More specifically, `r pkg("intePareto")` proposes an approach to integrate RNA-seq and ChIP-seq data, `r pkg("iBATCGH")` integrates transcriptomic and CGH data with a Bayesian approach, and `r pkg("desiR")` provides functions for ranking, selecting, and integrating genes, proteins and metabolite data.
 -   *Prediction*: `r pkg("prioritylasso")` performs prediction from multiple omics using successive Lasso models using different priorities for the omics.